 Business Combinations Business combinations are accounted for using the acquisition method of accounting. consideration transferred is measured at the fair value of the assets given, equity instruments issued and liabilities assumed at the date of exchange.
 Acquisition costs incurred are expensed and included in selling, operating and administrative expenses.
 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability will be recognized in accordance with International Accounting Standard (IAS) 39 either in net earnings or as a change to other comprehensive income (OCI).
+Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability will be recognized in either net earnings or as a change to other comprehensive income (OCI).
 If the contingent consideration is classified as equity, it will not be remeasured and settlement is accounted for within equity.